 Vision and aims

-Our curriculum ensures that by the time children leave a LEAP school they have a secure knowledge and understanding of challenging vocabulary and essential concepts in order for them to succeed academically and be well prepared for adult life.
+Our curriculum ensures that by the time children leave a LEAP school they have a secure knowledge and understanding of a broad range of subjects.
+It develops students’ vocabulary and essential concepts in order for them to succeed academically and be well prepared for adult life.

 We aim to improve the life chances and experiences of every student, and we therefore value the contribution that creative, practical and vocational learning brings to a student’s personal development, alongside traditional subjects.